-- 18.4 Marks allocated to all scripts/essays/reports/dissertations may be subject to moderation.
+- involved, including the External Examiner.
+The scripts and essays/reports/dissertations should be moderated by an External Examiner in accordance with the provisions of paragraph 8.6 above. - 19.3 Coursework which counts towards a candidate's final classification should be marked in detail by one College Examiner (or Assessor/Assistant Examiner), with a second College Examiner either double marking the coursework or at the least check marking the work.
+There should be a clear process to follow when there is disagreement.
+The form of second marking used and the marks awarded (or confirmed) by each of the markers should be clear to all involved, including the External Examiner.
+Coursework should be moderated by an External Examiner in accordance with the provisions of paragraph 8.6 above. - 19.4 Marks allocated to all scripts/essays/reports/dissertations may be subject to moderation.
 Where a Board of Examiners has determined that a particular cohort of students' marks are anomalous, and that this is due to an identifiable cause, then they may take action to scale those marks either upwards or downwards.
 Such scaling may only be done after consultation with an External Examiner, and must be applied consistently to all students in the cohort.
-Any such action must be reported and approved at the final meeting of the relevant Board of Examiners. - 18.5 Marks gained at other institutions (e.g. overseas universities) may also be moderated, before being incorporated into a student's overall results.
-In such cases an individual student's marks may be scaled upwards or downwards as appropriate, if a Board of Examiners (including an External Examiner) has determined that the action is appropriate. - 18.6 Members of a Board or Joint Board of Examiners shall have the right to see the scripts and other examination work of any candidate for the purposes of conducting the examination. - 18.7 Scripts of examinations which contribute to the final degree assessment shall be retained until 31 December following the meeting of the final year Board of Examiners in the case of successful candidates.
-In the case of unsuccessful candidates scripts will be retained until 31 December following the last opportunity for the candidate to retake examinations under the degree regulations.
+Any such action must be reported and approved at the final meeting of the relevant Board of Examiners. - 19.5 Marks gained at other institutions (e.g. overseas universities) may also be moderated, before being incorporated into a student's overall results.
+In such cases an individual student's marks may be scaled upwards or downwards as appropriate, if a Board of Examiners (including an External Examiner) has determined that the action is appropriate. - 19.6 Members of a Board or Joint Board of Examiners shall have the right to see the scripts and other examination work of any candidate for the purposes of conducting the examination. - 19.7 Scripts of examinations which contribute to the final degree assessment shall be retained until 31 December following the meeting of the final year Board of Examiners in the case of successful candidates.
+In the case of unsuccessful candidates, scripts will be retained until 31 December following the last opportunity for the candidate to retake examinations under the degree regulations.

-19 Meetings of Examiners
+20 Meetings of Examiners